 Connection planning: If you’re arriving Havelock from Port Blair on a morning ferry, the tightest practical onward connection to Neil is the 11:30 AM Makruzz or 2:15 PM Green Ocean.
 Don’t try to make the 9:20 AM Nautika Pro to Neil — boarding closes 10 minutes before departure and the PB→HL ferries usually only land between 8:00-9:30 AM, leaving zero buffer for luggage retrieval.

 Here’s where the Andaman ferry schedule gets asymmetric.
-While there’s no direct private ferry from Port Blair to Neil, every major operator runs direct Neil → Port Blair daily.
+While there’s no direct private ferry from Port Blair to Neil, every major operator runs a direct Neil Island to Port Blair ferry daily.
 This is what most island-hopping travelers use to close the loop.

 | Time | Operator | Vessel | Duration | Price From |